-Todd DeLorenzo is a nonresident senior fellow for the Atlantic Council’s Scowcroft Center for Strategy and Security, helping to expand the Atlantic Council’s presence on the west coast.
+Todd DeLorenzo was a nonresident senior fellow for the Atlantic Council’s Scowcroft Center for Strategy and Security who helped to expand the Atlantic Council’s presence on the west coast.

 DeLorenzo began his career in Washington, DC as the senior advisor and head of brand strategy for Carville & Begala, the nation’s leading political consulting firm at the time.

 For ten years, DeLorenzo managed the operations of the firm, specializing in strategy and messaging for political campaigns and corporate brands.

 He directed and managed winning presidential campaign teams in Argentina, Brazil, Dominican Republic, Honduras, Israel, Mexico, and Trinidad and Tobago.
 He also directed eight book projects, including the New York Times number-one bestseller, We’re Right, They’re Wrong.

 DeLorenzo served as the talent manager for film, literary and television projects for James Carville such as: Arliss, Boston Common, Family Guy, King of the Hill, K Street, Mad About You, Old School, Our Brand Is Crisis, People v.
 Larry Flynt, Spin City, The Assassination of Jesse James, and Wedding Crashers.

 DeLorenzo served as the senior account strategist and creative director for commercial practice with clients such as: Alka-Seltzer, American Express, Ariba Computers, Cotton, Heineken, Independence Air, Little Debbie’s Cakes, Makers Mark, Nike, RealNames, and Reebok.

 DeLorenzo also developed a $3 million annual sales award winning restaurant concept, West Twentyfour which won Bon Appetit Magazine‘s, “Best New Casual Restaurant,” and Washingtonian Magazine‘s, “20 to Watch” list.